Should You Refinance Your Mortgage?

 Lower rates not only mean saving money, but it also means being able to pay down your principal faster!

-Paying down your principal is great because it means you are less in debt and also gives you more equity or buying power.
+Paying down your principal is excellent because it means you are less in debt and also gives you more equity or buying power.

 Should You Refinance Your Mortgage?

-• Knowing why you want to refinance and crunching the numbers can help you decide if refinancing is right for you.
+- Knowing why you want to refinance and crunching the numbers can help you decide if refinancing is right.

 What is Refinancing?